 - Dubloon uses various meats as healing items that can be eaten even in the heat of battle to instantly restore health, even if it's a huge turkey leg.

 - A very old example of this is the Intellivision Dungeons & Dragons game Treasure of Tarmin.
-Repaining health required using a rest button which took several units of time and one unit of food, in the form of flour sacks scattered through the dungeon.
+Regaining health required using a rest button which took several units of time and one unit of food, in the form of flour sacks scattered through the dungeon.

 - In the Epic Battle Fantasy series, restoratives and buffing items are all food.
 Coffee can bring people back from the dead.
 Characters will occasionally make remarks when you feed them, such as Natz worrying that she'll gain weight.